|

 Lahmacun (Turkish Pizza)

-I recently made something like a vegan lahmacun, or turkish pizza as it is also sometimes called, so I decided to share the recipe with you.
+I recently made a delicious vegan lahmacun, or Turkish pizza as it is also sometimes called, so I decided to share the recipe with you.
+I made it with spelt dough and spiced tofu topping, and it was just perfect.

-I have noticed so many times that some smells or flavours bring back memories of certain situations or feelings… They feel like pieces of some stories from ages ago.
-The same happened with this simple Turkish dish, lahmacun.
+I love how flavours and smells often bring back memories of certain situations or feelings… They feel like pieces of some stories from ages ago.
+The same happened to me with this simple Turkish dish, lahmacun.

 vegan lahmacun